 - Log into your router and sniff around.
 Look for OpenVPN or L2TP client.
-The most common way to do that is to find your router's IP address and enter it to the URL bar on your browser.
+The most common way to do that is to find your router's IP address and enter it into the URL bar on your browser.
 Here is a detailed guide on how to find the IP address of your router.

 - Feel free to take a look at the Routers section on our Help Center.
 We may already have a detailed tutorial for your router.